mnestorov/wp-plugin-boilerplate/README.md

 * `.gitignore` - used to exclude certain files from the repository.
 * `CHANGELOG.md` - the list of changes to the core project.
 * `README.md` - the file that you’re currently reading.
-* A `plugin-name` - directory that contains the source code
+* `dx-plugin-name` - directory that contains the source code

 ## Features